Comics Code Authority: 1980s–1990s

-Abandonment
+Abandonment and legacy

-By the 2000s, advertisers no longer made decisions to advertise based on the appearance of the stamp.
-Most new publishers to emerge during this time did not join the CCA, regardless of whether their content conformed to its standards.

-In 2001, the CCA rejected an issue of the Marvel Comics series X-Force, requiring changes to be made.
-Instead, Marvel stopped submitting its comics to the CCA.
+The CCA rejected an issue of the Marvel Comics series X-Force, requiring changes to be made in 2001.
+Instead, Marvel stopped submitting its comics to the CCA and subsequently established its own rating system.

-In 2010, Bongo Comics discontinued using the Code without any announcements regarding its abandonment.
+Bongo Comics discontinued using the Code without any announcements regarding its abandonment in 2010.

 The CMAA, at some point in the 2000s, was managed by the trade-organization management firm the Kellen Company, which ceased its involvement in 2009.
 In 2010, some publishers, including Archie, placed the seal on their comics without submitting them to the CMAA.
-Archie Comics President Mike Pellerito stated that the code did not affect his company the way that it did others as "we aren't about to start stuffing bodies into refrigerators".

-On January 20, 2011, DC Comics announced that it would discontinue participation, adopting a rating system similar to Marvel's.
+Archie Comics President Mike Pellerito said that the code did not affect his company the way that it did others as "we aren't about to start stuffing bodies into refrigerators."
+DC Comics announced on January 20, 2011, that it would discontinue participation, adopting a rating system similar to Marvel's.
 The company noted that it submitted comics for approval through December 2010, but would not say to whom they were submitted.
 A day later, Archie Comics, the only other publisher still participating in the Code, announced it also was discontinuing it, rendering the Code defunct.